jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    SUJ Si RAC connections

-Once you've disconnected of the cables we need to preserve for the dVRK, you can remove all the electronic, bracket, battery... from the patient cart.
-Ideally there should be noting above the "shoulders" so you have a somewhat flat surface to stack the 4 dVRK-Si controllers.
+Once you've disconnected all of the cables we need to preserve for the dVRK, you can remove all the electronics, bracket, battery... from the patient cart.
+Ideally, there should be nothing above the "shoulders" so you have a somewhat flat surface to stack the 4 dVRK-Si controllers.

 .. figure:: /images/Si/Si-SUJ-conversion-RAC-mapping.png